What Are Chronic Hiccups?

 Acupuncture as Treatment

 Acupuncture is one of the most studied complementary therapies for chronic and intractable hiccups.
-Case reports and case series published in indexed journals describe resolution of intractable hiccups refractory to pharmacologic treatment after acupuncture sessions.
-The level of evidence, although growing, is still limited by the scarcity of large randomized clinical trials.
+Case reports and case series in indexed journals describe resolution of intractable hiccups refractory to pharmacologic treatment after acupuncture sessions.
+The level of evidence, although growing, remains limited by the scarcity of large randomized clinical trials.

 The proposed mechanisms — largely inferred from the physiology of the reflex arc — include possible modulation of the hiccup reflex arc by stimulation of somatic afferent fibers that converge with vagal and phrenic pathways in the brainstem, with hypothetical influence on inhibitory neurotransmitters (GABA, endorphins) and on vagal tone.
 These mechanisms remain under characterization.

-Case studies report rapid responses — sometimes after a single session — in patients with intractable hiccups for weeks or months.
-Acupuncture has a favorable safety profile and may be considered especially in patients who do not tolerate the adverse effects of drugs or as an adjuvant to pharmacologic treatment.
+Case studies report rapid responses — sometimes after a single session — in patients who have had intractable hiccups for weeks or months.
+Acupuncture has a favorable safety profile and may be considered especially in patients who do not tolerate drug side effects, or as an adjuvant to pharmacologic treatment.

 Prognosis

 The prognosis of chronic hiccups depends fundamentally on the underlying cause.
-When the etiology is identifiable and treatable (such as GERD, electrolyte disturbances, or medication effect), resolution is generally complete after treatment of the cause.
+When the etiology is identifiable and treatable (such as GERD, electrolyte disturbances, or medication effects), resolution is generally complete once the cause is treated.

 Idiopathic hiccups or those associated with irreversible neurologic conditions may require prolonged pharmacologic treatment.
-Most patients respond to at least one of the available therapeutic options, although finding the ideal strategy may require trials with different drugs or combinations.
+Most patients respond to at least one available treatment option, although finding the right strategy may require trials of different drugs or combinations.

-Truly intractable cases — refractory to all pharmacologic and complementary interventions — are rare, but exist.
-In these patients, invasive procedures such as phrenic nerve block may be considered as a last resort, although with risk of diaphragmatic paralysis.
+Truly intractable cases — refractory to all pharmacologic and complementary interventions — are rare but do occur.
+In these patients, invasive procedures such as phrenic nerve block may be considered as a last resort, though they carry the risk of diaphragmatic paralysis.

 80%